isc-projects/bind9/doc/notes/notes-current.rst

 - An RPZ response's SOA record TTL was set to 1 instead of the SOA TTL, if ``add-soa`` was used.
 This has been fixed. :gl:`#3323`

+- Potential data races were found in our DoH implementation related to HTTP/2 session object management and endpoints set object management after reconfiguration.
+These issues have been fixed. :gl:`#4473`

+  ISC would like to thank Dzintars and Ivo from nic.lv for bringing this to our attention.

 Known Issues
 ~~~~~~~~~~~~